amido84/COMP4447_DS1_Project/README.md

 # COMP 4447 Final Project
-This repository contains the notebook, files, and code for the final project
+This repository houses the notebook, files, and code pertaining to the final project, encompassing various stages such as data scraping, data cleaning, visualizations, and data analysis, all conducted using R.

 # Versions
 Python Version: